-Chamber desks and parking will be chosen by seniority, alpha order, and offices will be chosen by reversealpha order.
-No member is required to move from their desk or office unless they choose to do so.
+- Chamber desks and parking will be chosen by seniority called in reverse-alpha order; and, - Offices will be chosen by seniority called in alphabetical order.

+Returning members are not required to move from their office desk or parking space unless they were appointed to their legislative seat during the previous term.

-It is very important that you be available to make a decision when it is your turn.
+It is very important that you have your decision made when it is your turn.
 If you cannot be reached within a reasonable timeline the process will continue without your decision.
-Should you plan to leave the area and not be available via phone, please call Tim to make alternative arrangements.
+Should you plan to leave the area and not be available via phone, please call Tim to make alternative arrangements for making your selection.
 This will ensure the process moves quickly and smoothly.

-Note: Tim may call during evenings or on weekends.
+Tim may be calling members during evenings or on weekends.

-We are hopeful to complete this entire process mid-to-late December in accordance with HR 17.10.
+We are hopeful to complete this entire process by mid-December in accordance with HR 17.10.

+Tim Sekerak contact numbers

-Tim Sekerak's Contact information: 503-986-1870 - Chief Clerk's Office 360-480-7150 - Mobile number Tim.Sekerak@oregonlegislature.gov
+503-986-1870 - Chief Clerk's Office

+503-986-1877 - Tim's direct number